USE CASES

 Sri Lanka Economic Collapse

-During the late 2021 to July 2022 focus period, Talosai’s weekly dashboards would have tracked worsening economic and societal pressure through currency deterioration, inflation concern, food and fuel shortage narratives, protest acceleration, and declining governance confidence.
-The value of the platform is that it would have shown the collapse forming through sustained cross-domain convergence rather than only after the crisis became visible.
+During the late 2021 to July 2022 focus period, Talosai’s weekly dashboards tracked worsening economic and societal pressure through currency deterioration, inflation concern, food and fuel shortage narratives, protest acceleration, and declining governance confidence.
+The platform showed the collapse forming through sustained cross-domain convergence rather than only after the crisis became fully visible.

 Focus Period: Late 2021 → July 2022